Angus Fire - Bentham

 Arial view of the Angus Fire site

-Angus Fire design and manufacture of various fire protection products, including Aqueous Film Forming Foams (AFFF) at their site in High Bentham, North Yorkshire.
+Historically, Angus Fire designed and manufactured various fire protection products, including Aqueous Film Forming Foams (AFFF) at their site in High Bentham, North YorkshireThe production of some AFFF required the use of PFAS.
+The site now manufactures firefighting powder only, which does not require the use of PFAS.

 There has been significant national media interest concerning the Angus Fire site, and the use of PFAS Chemicals in historical manufacturing processes.
 We acknowledge this has caused residents of Bentham and surrounding areas to be concerned.

-It is the production of AFFF that required the use of PFAS.
 Angus Fire, due to its historic use of PFAS, is a source of PFAS into the environment.
 We have gathered evidence which shows PFAS within the groundwater below the site and the ground on the site.
-The Environment Agency are taking steps to:
+The Environment Agency is taking steps to:

 • understand the potential impact, review compliance with the Environmental Permit and the site’s activities,